 - Scenes can contain multiple emitters, forces, and deflectors.
 (It is this complexity that requires the removal of the live preview)

 - Scenes preserve position data, so are always added at absolute positions (you can’t click to add a Scene at a different position in the Stage)

 Adding An Emitter: The Basics

 - Select an emitter.
 Either browse the libraries or use the emitter search to find the type of particle emitter that you’ll want to use in your project.
-If you can’t find exactly what you’re looking for, select something that is close, as you’ll be able to modify at least some aspects of it later.
+If you can’t find exactly what you’re looking for, select something that is close, as you’ll be able to modify all aspects of it later.